revoxlol/LolPlayers/README.md

 ### Installation :
 After creating your react app with a typescript template with "npx create-react-app lol-graphql-frontend --template typescript" :

-1 ) to install " npm install @apollo/client graphql".
+1 ) make sure to install Apollo and Graghql" npm install @apollo/client graphql".

 ### Execution :
 With Docker : run " docker-compose up --build " in your terminal.